BrennerLab/predNMD/README.md

                         Pre-computed predictions file (for --only-vcf-annotation)

 Output options:
-  --output-features     Output a separate feature table with all features and SHAP values (prediction table
+  --output-features     Output a separate feature table with all features and SHAP values --full-vcf-annotation
-                        will only contain essential columns) --full-vcf-annotation
                         Add all features and SHAP values to VCF INFO field in addition to standard NMD annotations